- Is the McNair Program a scholarship?

 - How can I afford grad school?

-- Will the summer research stipend affect my financial aid?
+- Will the summer research financial support affect my financial aid?

 - Can I be employed and still be a Scholar?